Release Date: December 2, 2021 (North America)

 Since Dairoku is a slice-of-life otome game, expect very light storytelling and arbitrary sequence of events with the protagonist and the main characters.
 This title does not have a coherent overarching plot that’ll unfold before you.
 So just to avoid disappointments, it is best to keep your expectations in check when choosing to play this title.
 Some routes took until its last chapters to pick up their pacing, while some just didn’t go anywhere.
 The Finale route on the other hand, despite its unavailing deus ex machina ending, was still enjoyable to me in the sense that it ended the game in a very tasteful manner, leaving me nothing but good impressions to remember it by.

 Speaking of LIs, they were all charming so to speak.
-I thought Semi was best boy material since he ranked top in Dairoku’s character poll, but I ended up loving the characters Akuroou and Shiratsuki instead! (´꒳`)♡ Shu’s route was my least favorite since his character just didn’t click for me, and I ended up simping over the side character Orochi instead. (laughs) Hira and Semi were great characters per se, but I thought their romance could’ve been better.
+I initially thought Semi was best boy material since he ranked top in Dairoku’s character poll, but I ended up loving the characters Akuroou and Shiratsuki instead! (´꒳`)♡ Shu’s route was my least favorite since his character just didn’t click for me, and I ended up simping over the side character Orochi instead. (laughs) Hira and Semi were great characters per se, but I thought their romance could’ve been better.

 Do I recommend this game?
 YES